sourabhkhot-ns/spring-boot-poc/Readme.md

 ```

 ### Manual Docker Build & Run (Advanced)

+All Dockerfiles use Java 21 (Eclipse Temurin) for both build and runtime images.

 You can still build and run each service manually as described below: